2

 Some historical figures like Nikola Tesla and Leonardo da Vinci were believed to have photographic memory.
 However, modern science hasn’t fully validated it as a measurable cognitive ability.

 That said, don’t let skepticism stop you.
-Just like not everyone becomes a concert pianist, not everyone may achieve perfect photographic recall—but anyone can improve memory with the right training.
+Even if true photographic memory is rare, anyone can improve memory with the right training.

 Illustration of a brain wearing glasses reading a book representing eidetic memory training and mental focus.